-- i.
-Content and Format Requirements - A. Content and Form of Application Submission - 1.
+- Content and Format Requirements - A. Content and Form of Application Submission - 1.
 Pre-applications, letters of intent, or white papers are not required. - 2.
 Required Content of Application - a.
-If an applicant is applying for more than 1 of the community areas listed, a separate application does not need to be submitted for each.
-The proposal narrative should clearly state which listed areas are being applied for.
-Applicants must plan to serve the entire geographic area for which they are applying.
+If an applicant is applying for more than 1 of the 6 Chicago community regions, a separate application must be submitted for each.

-- b.
+b.
 Applications must include the required documents and demonstrate that the program eligibility requirements have been met.
 The Department will not contact applicants for missing items listed below.
 Applicants that do not include all the following documents will be considered substantially incomplete and will not be considered for funding.
-Refer to Section 5 (iii)B for details. - 3.
-Proposal Narrative Content and Attachments - a.
+Refer to Section 5 (iii)B for details.

+3. Proposal Narrative Content and Attachments

+- a.
 Program Narrative: IMPORTANT: The program (proposal) narrative makes up the bulk of the application.
 If the program narrative is missing from your application packet, your application will receive a significantly reduced score and the applicant organization will not meet the criteria to receive a grant under this notice of funding opportunity. - b.
 Proposal Narrative Sections (total maximum 12 pages): Please provide a complete response to the following sections.
 If the applicant believes that the subject has been adequately addressed in another part of the application narrative, then provide the cross-reference to the appropriate part of the narrative.
 If a cross-reference is not included in the section, the reviewer will only consider content contained within that specific section.